Rapper Quando Rondo jailed on drug, gang charges in Georgia

 The 24-year-old rapper, whose given name is Tyquian Terrel Bowman, was behind bars in the Chatham County jail Tuesday.
 According to court records, he has a bond hearing scheduled Friday.

-Bowman and 18 others were indicted by a grand jury Wednesday.
+Bowman and 18 others were indicted by a grand jury on June 14.
 The indictment charged Bowman with four counts, including being a manager of an illegal street gang known as “Rollin' 60's.”
 Other charges say Bowman conspired with others to distribute marijuana and to buy pills of the opioid hydrocodone.

-Bowman's attorney, Joshua Pine, declined to make an immediate comment when reached by phone Tuesday.
+Bowman's attorney, Jonah Pine, declined to make an immediate comment when reached by phone Tuesday.

 As Quando Rondo, the rapper's singles “I Remember” and “ABG” led to a deal with Atlantic Records, which released his debut album, “QPac,” in 2020.
 His follow-up album, “Recovery,” came out in March.

-Note: This story was first published on June 20, 2023.
-It was updated on June 22, 2023 to correct the name of the rapper’s attorney.
-He is Jonah Pine, not Joshua Pine.